emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - Time based graphs and trends
 - Improve running speed / efficiency, visualisations were getting slow to load at the end, probably too many calculated columns
 - Removing null values, cleaning text data
+- Bookmarks, drill-down

 ### RESOURCES USED
 - list your resources

 ## SET-UP
-- downloaded datasets from kaggle, csv format
+- Downloaded datasets from kaggle, csv format
-- link
 > Home -> Get Data -> text/csv -> connect -> open -> load

-- only connected 2 out of 6 to keep it working efficiently
+- Only connected 2 out of 6 to keep it working efficiently
 - Rename the main query to 'data'

 ## CLEANING - REMOVE COLUMNS